 This case study was driven by SME’s comprehensive approach to supporting our clients.
 The vendor management process was originally outside of the scope of work but was woven into the engagement as the client saw the value potential immediately.
 SME prides itself on putting the client first and being a valued partner and consultant, not a contractor.

 Our consulting services consistently deliver quantifiable results that meet the unique business and technology needs for energy and utility clients.
 We collaborate with our clients to assist in achieving their goals by supplying talented consultants and delivering value-added solutions to achieve lasting success.

-To hear more about this case study, email us at firstname.lastname@example.org.
+To hear more about this case study or SME's business consulting services, email us at firstname.lastname@example.org.